james-stevens/handshake-volume-resolver/README.md

 # A Universal DNS Resolver of ICANN & Web3 Names

-This contsiner runs a high volume Handshake & ETH aware DNS Resolver and authritative ROOT server, with queries separated based on the `RD` bit flag.
+This contsiner providers a high volume ICANN, Handshake & ETH aware DNS Resolver and authritative ROOT server, with resolver/authritative queries separated based on the `RD` bit flag.

 You are required to run one or more (Handshake Nodes)[https://github.com/james-stevens/handshake-full-node] to provide the Handshake resolution.